 Registration/ sign–on will be at Bantry Fire Station on Friday evening 12th July from 7.00pm to 8.30pm and on Saturday morning 13th July from 7.30am to 8.30am.
 The cycle will start at 9.00am; participants can start before this time but the Support Vehicles will not be available until the official starting time.

 There will be water stops and food stops en route and there will be a post-cycle party in Bantry afterwards led by a BBQ in the Fire Station.
 A repair/ breakdown van will be available on the day but you are encouraged to have your bike serviced beforehand.

-Bantry will be making a splash this August with the third Bantry Bay Adventure Race on August 25th!
+Bantry will be making a splash this August with the fourth Bantry Bay Adventure Race on August 31st 2019!

 The event will begin with a 5k run on Whiddy Island.
 Participants will then kayak a 1.5km route across Bantry Bay towards the Abbey pier where they’ll jump on their bikes for the final leg of the Adventure Race, cycling down a 22.8km stretch of the Sheep’s Head peninsula on the Goat’s Path before returning to Bantry for a well-earned celebration.

 Places are limited to 240.
 Individual participants will be joined by teams of three at the event, and the team element gives people the chance to participate even if they’re not quite ready to tackle all three disciplines this year.